 - Email/SMS signups

-Think of this as conversational data, something a friend explicitly tells you.
+Think of zero-party data as conversational data, something a friend explicitly tells you.
 This is commonly mixed up with first-party data, which, while still “owned,” has distinct differences.

 What is First-Party Data?